nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 5.6.3 =
+* changed: The browser-native portion of the Lazy Load feature obeys the wp_lazy_loading_enabled filter
-* fixed: third-party plugins sometimes set erroneous WebP quality values
+* fixed: Third-party plugins sometimes set erroneous WebP quality values
 * fixed: Show Re-optimized Images lists images in reverse order
 * fixed: cannot skip to last page of re-optimized images
 * fixed: Scheduled Optimizer skips files that need scaling/resizing if they have already been compressed